Directed by Shawn Levy

 Free Guy tries to plumb the personality of an entity whose whole arc is rejecting his preprogrammed acceptance of constant, inexplicable chaos, and it does this with so little passion (and so prone to trying to distract you with references from twenty year old video games that you suspect Lieberman and Penn think are current), that it rarely, going on never, offers up any wonder or existential terror to feel on Guy's behalf.
 That's where that two-track narrative really damages things, because we already know everything, and Guy, unlike Truman, barely discovers any of it.
 He is, almost invariably, told.
 (Or, with the glasses, he's shown.)
 Yet every one of the best parts of the movie involve Guy working through something himself, even if these are vanishingly rare, like the montages where he brings his computerized reaction times to bear on poor fleshbots on bad Internet connections, or the breakdown he experiences as he strolls through another day in Free City and realizes for the first time it looks more like Berlin in 1945 and it's absurd that nobody cares.
 I'll give Levy some marginal credit for form, or maybe that should go to cinematographer George Richmond, but even then, his bland, plasticky, aggressively antiseptic photography, while complementing Guy's bland, plasticky, aggressively antiseptic world, might just be a lucky accident, insofar as a lot of big-budget CGI-fests look like this already.

 But, like, it's a comedy.
-Well, it's funny about one quarter of the time, which gets swamped by the quarter where it's belligerently unfunny (this quarter involves shallow and insulting let's-call-it-cultural-critique that's probably trying to distract you from the casting oopsy that makes every brown person evil or useless or both, not to mention how it turns out that Guy's real purpose in life is to be digitally horny, thanks to some heavily-signposted revelations that confirm that everyone involved was bone-quakingly terrified of getting even slightly weird or interesting).
+Well, it's funny about one quarter of the time, which gets swamped by the quarter where it's belligerently unfunny (this quarter involves shallow and insulting let's-call-it-cultural-critique that's probably trying to distract you from the casting oopsy that makes every brown person evil or useless or both, not to mention how some heavily-signposted revelations about Guy and Millie's relationship confirm that everyone involved was bone-quakingly terrified of getting even slightly weird or interesting).
 That one-quarter that manages to be funny has its moments, though.
 There are some genuine laughs, even, mostly related to Reynolds's persona, though if a video game movie with Reynolds is what you're after—and I can't believe I had to say that—just watch Detective Pikachu, which at least has the benefit of being delightfully insane.
 Free Guy has few benefits at all, just the drabbest possible execution of an intriguing idea you'll see all year.
 Oh, right, except Army of the Dead.
 What a time to be alive.

 *Then again, I just saw an ad for a lawnmowing simulator.
 I don't think it was a joke.